pprometey/che-dev-blog/che-dev-blog/devops/manuals/sgs/Obsidian + Quartz + Cloudflare Pages (en).md

 When paired with the Quartz static site generator - which is just as flexible and beginner-friendly as Obsidian - this becomes an elegant system for writing and selectively publishing notes.
 Right now, this is my top choice.
 The only thing I miss about Quartz is the creation of multi-lingual versions of the site.

-I don’t like the approach to creating a project for linking Obsidian and Quartz repository described in the [official Quartz documentation](https://quartz.jzhao.xyz/#-get-started) very much, because it makes the repository a part of the Quartz project itself and pulls in the entire history of its commits.
-It is clear that this is quite friendly for beginners and removes all the complexity of working with Git, but for me as a programmer it is terrible.
+I’m not a big fan of the approach suggested in the [official Quartz documentation](https://quartz.jzhao.xyz/#-get-started) for setting up a project that links Obsidian with Quartz.
+While it’s convenient for beginners and hides most of the Git complexity, it makes the Obsidian vault a part of the Quartz project—complete with its full commit history—which, as a developer, doesn’t feel quite right to me.

-So we'll be doing Obsidian and Quartz in a more “programmer” style, and publishing the site on Cloudflare Pages, as a more [preferred option for Quartz's limitations](https://quartz.jzhao.xyz/hosting#github-pages) than publishing it on GitHub Pages.
+Instead, we’ll take the opposite approach: we’ll treat Quartz as a component of our blog, not the other way around as its creator suggests.
+Once that’s set up, we’ll deploy the result to Cloudflare Pages, which is a [better fit for Quartz than GitHub Pages](https://quartz.jzhao.xyz/hosting#github-pages), especially given the limitations of the latter.

 ## Deployment Guide: Obsidian + Quartz + Cloudflare Pages